asha23/arlo-framework/README.md

 It's very (very) loosely based on Bedrock, but with a much more simplified method for differentiating between dev/staging/production databases.
 I found that for most of my working practice I simply didn't need a lot of what Bedrock offered and decided to use it's methodologies as a starting point, but keep it a hell of a lot simpler.

-If you like Bedrock, then great.
-Fill your boots.
-But if you find it a little overcomplicated like I do, then this framework/approach might be more up your alley.
+If you like Bedrock, then great!
+It's pretty awesome, so fill your boots.
+But if you find it a little overcomplicated and a tiny bit bloated like I do, then this framework/approach might be more up your alley.

 You can get up and running with a complete WordPress environment in about a minute.